|

 Supporting anybody affected by self-harm

-Self-harm is far more widespread and complex than most people think.
-It's also mostly hidden and often judged due to the stigma attached to it.
-Our aim is to break down this stigma, raise awareness, dispel the myths and support those affected by self-harm irrelevant of gender, age, background and location.
-We help those who struggle with self-harm by running easy-to-access services for them and for those who support them (families, carers, friends and professionals).
+We are a small, dedicated, 100% survivor-led and run charity offering local, regional, national and international support around self-harm.
+Self-harm is far more widespread and complex than most people realise.
+It's often hidden and frequently judged due to the stigma attached to it.
+Our aim is to break down this stigma, raise awareness and challenge harmful myths.
+We support anyone affected by self-harm - regardless of gender, age, background or location.
+We provide easy-to-access services both for those who struggle with self-harm and for those who support them — including families, carers, friends, and professionals.

-Those located in and around Leeds our face-to-face services which run alongside our England-wide phone support, UK-wide virtual support and worldwide online support. |
+If you’re in or near Leeds, you can access our face-to-face services, alongside our England-wide phone support, UK-wide virtual groups and worldwide online support. |

 Battle Scars is really a wonderful and needed organisation ran by people who know the field first hand and they truly care about it." |